Investigation of Trump’s charity wins Pulitzer Prize

 The biggest U.S. news story of 2016 — the presidential campaign — yielded a Pulitzer Prize for the Washington Post reporter who not only raised doubts about Donald Trump's charitable giving but also revealed that he had been recorded crudely bragging about grabbing women.

-NEW YORK — The biggest U.S. news story of 2016 — the tumultuous presidential campaign — yielded a Pulitzer Prize on Monday for the Washington Post reporter who not only raised doubts about Donald Trump’s charitable giving but also revealed that the candidate had been recorded crudely bragging about grabbing women.
+NEW YORK (AP) — The biggest U.S. news story of 2016 — the tumultuous presidential campaign — yielded a Pulitzer Prize on Monday for the Washington Post reporter who not only raised doubts about Donald Trump’s charitable giving but also revealed that the candidate had been recorded crudely bragging about grabbing women.

-David A. Fahrenthold won the prize for national reporting, with the judges citing his stories about Trump’s charitable foundation that called into question whether the real estate magnate was as generous as he claimed.
+David A. Fahrenthold won the prize for national reporting, with the judges citing stories that examined Trump’s charitable foundation and called into question whether the real estate magnate was as generous as he claimed.

-Fahrenthold’s submission also included his story about Trump’s raunchy behind-the-scenes comments during a 2005 taping of “Access Hollywood” in 2005.
-The footage rocked the White House race and prompted a rare apology from the then-candidate.
+Fahrenthold’s submission also included his story about Trump’s raunchy behind-the-scenes comments during a 2005 taping of “Access Hollywood.”
+His talk about groping women’s genitals rocked the White House race and prompted a rare apology from the then-candidate.

-In another election-related prize, Peggy Noonan of The Wall Street Journal won the Pulitzer for commentary for columns that “connected readers to the shared virtues of Americans during one of the nation’s most divisive political campaigns,” judges said.
+In another election-related prize, Peggy Noonan of The Wall Street Journal won the Pulitzer for commentary for columns that “connected readers to the shared virtues of Americans during one of the nation’s most divisive political campaigns.”

+The judges said Fahrenthold’s reporting “created a model for transparent journalism,” a model he built partly by using Twitter to publicize his efforts and let Trump see what he was doing.
+The president “can expect to see more of me on Twitter,” said Fahrenthold, now part of a team looking at Trump businesses.

 American journalism’s most distinguished prizes also recognized work that shed light on international financial intrigue and held local officials accountable.

-The New York Daily News and ProPublica won the Pulitzer for public service for uncovering how authorities used an obscure law, originally enacted to crack down on prostitution in Times Square in the 1970s, to oust hundreds of people, mostly poor minorities, from their homes.
+The New York Daily News and ProPublica won the Pulitzer in public service for uncovering how authorities used an obscure law, originally enacted to crack down on prostitution in Times Square in the 1970s, to evict hundreds of people, mostly poor minorities, from their homes.

 “Thanks to this investigation, New York now sees how an extremely muscular law, combined with aggressive policing, combined with a lack of counsel, combined with lax judges produced damaging miscarriages of justice,” Daily News Editor in Chief Arthur Browne said.
 The Daily News reporter credited with most of the work was Sarah Ryley.

-ProPublica’s managing editor, Robin Fields, said the joint effort was “the type of collaboration that ProPublica had in mind when our newsroom launched nine years ago.”
-ProPublica is an independent, nonprofit organization that does investigative reporting.
+ProPublica’s managing editor, Robin Fields, said the project was “the type of collaboration that ProPublica had in mind” when the independent, nonprofit organization was launched nine years ago.

 The New York Times’ staff received the international reporting award for its work on Russian President Vladimir Putin’s efforts to project Moscow’s power abroad.
 The award in feature writing went to the Times’ C.J.
-Chivers for a story about a Marine’s descent into violence after returning home from war, told “through an artful accumulation of fact and detail,” the judges said.
+Chivers for a story about a Marine’s descent into violence after returning home from war.

 Winners ranged from partnerships spanning hundreds of reporters to newspapers as small as The Storm Lake Times, a twice-weekly, 3,000-circulation family-owned paper in Iowa.
-The paper’s Art Cullen won the editorial writing award for challenging powerful corporate agricultural interests in the state.
+Co-owner Art Cullen won the editorial writing award for challenging powerful corporate agricultural interests in the state.

+Cullen said he was stunned by the win.
+“Nobody’s ever heard of us before,” he said with a laugh.

 The prize for explanatory reporting went to the International Consortium of Investigative Journalists, McClatchy and the Miami Herald, which amassed a group of over 400 journalists to examine the leaked “Panama Papers” and expose the way that politicians, criminals and rich people stashed money in offshore accounts.

+Meanwhile, the Herald’s Jim Morin won the award for editorial cartooning.
+He also won in 1996.

-Eric Eyre of The Charleston Gazette-Mail won the investigative reporting prize for articles showing that drug wholesalers had shipped 780 million hydrocodone and oxycodone pills to West Virginia in just six years, a period when 1,728 people fatally overdosed on the painkillers.
-Eyre obtained U.S. Drug Enforcement Administration records that leading drug wholesalers had fought in court to keep secret.
+Eric Eyre of The Charleston Gazette-Mail received the investigative reporting prize for articles showing that drug wholesalers had shipped 780 million hydrocodone and oxycodone pills to West Virginia in six years, as 1,728 people fatally overdosed on the painkillers.
+Eyre obtained Drug Enforcement Administration records that leading drug wholesalers had fought in court to keep secret.

 The staff of the East Bay Times in Oakland, California, received the breaking news reporting award for its coverage of a fire that killed 36 people at a warehouse party and for its follow-up reporting on how local officials hadn’t taken action that might have prevented it.

-“It’s tremendously humbling to be giving the award and have our journalists honored,” said Neil Chase, executive editor of the East Bay Times and the Mercury News in San Jose.
-At the same time, he said, “You have to pause and realize that 36 people died in the fire, and this story should have never happened.”
+Executive Editor Neil Chase said the award was “tremendously humbling,” but “you have to pause and realize that 36 people died in the fire, and this story should have never happened.”

-The staff of The Salt Lake Tribune received the local reporting award for its work on what judges called “the perverse, punitive and cruel treatment” of sexual assault victims at Brigham Young University.
-The paper said the reporting led to reforms.
+The staff of The Salt Lake Tribune received the local reporting award for its work on how Brigham Young University treated sexual assault victims.
+The series prompted the Mormon school to stop conducting honor code investigations into students who reported being sexually assaulted.

-Hilton Als, a theater critic for The New Yorker, won in the criticism category, with judges praising how he strove to connect theater to the real-world, “shifting landscape of gender, sexuality and race.”
-The award in editorial cartooning went to Jim Morin of The Miami Herald.
+Hilton Als, a theater critic for The New Yorker, won in the criticism category.
+The judges praised how he strove to connect theater to the real-world, “shifting landscape of gender, sexuality and race.”

-Freelancer Daniel Berehulak receiving the breaking news photography award for his images, published in The New York Times, documenting Philippine President Rodrigo Duterte’s crackdown on drug dealers and users.
+Freelancer Daniel Berehulak received the breaking news photography award for his images, published in The New York Times, documenting Philippine President Rodrigo Duterte’s crackdown on drug dealers and users.
 Berehulak won the feature photography Pulitzer in 2015 for his work on the Ebola outbreak in Africa.

 This year’s feature photography winner was E. Jason Wambsgans of the Chicago Tribune, for his portrayal of a 10-year-old boy who had been shot.